Service Changes

 Changes to Bristol's waste services

-Some changes are being made to waste services in Bristol, given the impact of the national economic climate.
-Councillors sitting on Bristol City Council’s Full Council have agreed a series of measures to help address the challenges, with the additional income and savings used to protect frontline services for residents of Bristol.
+In 2023, councillors sitting on Bristol City Council’s Full Council agreed a series of changes to waste services in Bristol to help address the impact of the national economic climate, with the additional income and savings used to protect frontline services for residents of Bristol.

 Recycling centre sign saying soil and rubble